spenriche/spenriche.github.io/_posts/2019-9-10-victoria.md

 Living near your properties doesn’t solve problems; it often creates more distractions.

----
-## How I Got Started Without Connections

-Without knowing anyone or having any local contacts, I decided to dive right in.
-I booked a flight to **Saint John**, searched Google for every contractor, property manager, and real estate agent I could find, and reached out to all of them.
-My goal? **To meet as many people as possible and gather actionable insights.**

-I booked a hotel near a Tim Hortons, set up back-to-back meetings every 30 minutes for two straight days, and fueled up on coffee while asking every single person the same set of questions:
-- **Which areas would you invest in?**
-- **Where would you buy, and where would you avoid?**
-- **What pitfalls should I watch out for?**
-- **Who are the top contractors and service providers you trust?**

-I also made it a point to get a feel for the community.
-I walked neighborhoods I was considering, chatted with people on the streets, and even rented an Airbnb to explore the area at different times of day.
-I asked myself:
-- **Would I feel safe here at night?**
-- **Would my family?**

-To broaden my network, I connected with local bankers and insurance representatives, joined real estate groups on Facebook, and reached out to other investors in the area.
-By being persistent, I started to piece together a network of trusted contacts and built a solid Rolodex of professionals who could guide me.

----

-## Touring Properties and Making Offers

-Once I had a good understanding of the market and had built relationships, I spent two more days touring properties with Realtors.
-I evaluated what made sense, narrowed down my options, and submitted offers.
-The property I’m writing about was one of those initial investments.
-After securing it, I set up systems to manage everything remotely.

-Now, I meet virtually with property managers once a month to review rent rolls, expenses, and ensure everything is running smoothly.
-Early on, I managed contractors closely, providing detailed scopes of work and requiring signed agreements to ensure clarity.
-I avoided paying upfront, maintaining open communication, and relying heavily on referrals to find trustworthy professionals.

----

 ## How I Got Started Without Connections

 Without knowing anyone or having any local contacts, I decided to dive right in.
 I booked a flight to **Saint John**, searched Google for every contractor, property manager, and real estate agent I could find, and reached out to all of them.
 My goal? **To meet as many people as possible and gather actionable insights.**